ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/apps-developed-with-application-craft/phonegap-functions.html.markdown

 **Example**

-Using Phonegap Device API functions to gather and display device information.
+Using Phonegap Device API function to gather and display device information.

 	function handler_DeviceInfo_onPageShow(){
       if(!app.isNativeApp()) {